Amazon Bookstore Cooperative: True Colors

 The store in 2012 with a "going out of business" sign in the window.

 The business announced that they were closing down at the end of June 2008, and buyers came forth to carry on the store as an independent bookstore.
 Ruta Skujins, with the help of her partner, Joann Bell, decided to take over the store.
 Transfer of the ownership of the store happened at the end of June, according to an e-mail sent by the store to customers on June 17.

 In November 2008 it was announced that the store changed ownership and as a result, the Amazon name could not be used by the new owner as it was owned by Amazon.com.
 The new owner of the bookstore, Ruta Skujins, changed the name of the store to True Colors Bookstore, and both names were in use during the transition period.
 The bookstore began experiencing financial difficulties in late 2011, with the store closing in February 2012 due to this.

-Influence and significance
+Influence and legacy

-Amazon became "the oldest independent feminist bookstore in North America" and was probably "the oldest in the English speaking world".
-It had an impact that extended both beyond its immediate area and beyond the United States.
+Like many feminist bookstores, Amazon had an important role in fostering feminist and lesbian communities.
+Women went to feminist bookstores to meet each other, access books that were impossible to find elsewhere, and host events.
+It became "the oldest independent feminist bookstore in North America" and was probably "the oldest in the English speaking world".
+It had an impact locally, nationally, and internationally.

-It also had a presence in popular culture.
+Amazon also had a presence in popular culture.
 Cartoonist and graphic novelist Alison Bechdel was inspired to create the fictional Madwimmin Books in Dykes to Watch Out For based on experiences at the store.

+Amazon Bookstore Cooperative's records are held by the University of Minnesota archives.